Financial Aid & Scholarships

 Scholarships – typically merit based meaning academic, athletic, music, art, or other performance based awards

-Work–Study – money that the student can earn while in school to assist with expenses.
+Work–Study – Federal Work-Study provides part-time jobs for undergraduate and graduate students with financial need.
+You’ll need to be awarded work-study by your school’s financial aid office and secure an eligible job.
 There are jobs on campus and sometimes off campus that are specifically for students who qualify for work-study.

 Related Links